CodeGrades/codegrades.github.io/src/2020/mentors/index.rst

   levels of grading.
-The marking scheme allows mentors to indicate where strengths and weaknesses may be for various attributes of coding attainment, and also includes sections for *guided written feedback* so mentors express specific feedback, support and advice relating to the individual candidate.
+The marking scheme allows mentors to indicate where strengths and weaknesses may be for various attributes of coding attainment, and also includes sections for *guided written feedback* so mentors express specific feedback, support and advice relating to the individual candidate (a draft assessment form can be `found here <https://docs.google.com/forms/d/e/1FAIpQLSdzcWhB3NJLQF88h9w18lqizrwmY5QdG-O_B7qW02c4HtM0Lw/viewform>`_).

 It may also be helpful to explicitly state that the grading assessment is NOT a case of "I've reached level 42 in the Numberwang scale".
 Like a GPA or SAT score, this is meaningless, arbitrary and culturally toxic (the focus becomes the level, rather than what it takes to achieve such a level).

+Rather, grading assessment involves marks and statements to describe levels of attainment for specific attributes, along with personalised written feedback.
+The end result is meant to be a useful indication of strengths, weaknesses and an acknowledgement of accomplishments and potential for future growth.